Rashay01/Python_exercises/look_behind.md

 `(?<!Charlook)X`

-It will search for X and f there is no `Charlook` before the matched characters.
+It will search for X andamtch with it if there is no `Charlook` in fornt of it.

 ```python
 import re